mukii23/Wordpress/README.md

 # Wordpress
-All wordpress issues solution is here.
+All wordpress solutions are here.